marwaGoda/TraficTracker/README.md

 4. Run the application: `java -jar build/libs/TraficTracker-0.0.1-SNAPSHOT.jar`

 ## Usage
 Once the application is running, you can use the provided APIs to fetch information about bus lines and stops.
-Here are some example API endpoints:
+Here are the initial API endpoints:

 - `GET /bus/top10lines` - Fetch the top 10 bus lines with the most stops
 - `GET /bus/detailedLines` - Fetch the bus lines with their stops